BalakumaranRKB/SQLGeneratorSage/README.md

   Dataset Link: https://huggingface.co/datasets/gretelai/synthetic_text_to_sql

  #### Data Release
   --------------------------------------------------------------------------------------------------------------------------------------

   [The dataset used here](data/prompt_structure.txt) contains 80,000 rows of data which mainly consists of CREATE TABLE statements and INSERT ROW statements followed by a question for each datapoint.
-Each row of the dataset is provided in a specific format which is accepted by the model.
-We will split the dataset into a 80:20 ratio of train and test respectively(setting a seed while doing so).
-From the test set will randomly select 50 samples and note the output provided by the model before finetuning and note the output of the model after finetuning.
+Each row of the dataset is provided in a specific format which is acceptable by the model.
+The dataset is split into a 80:20 ratio of train and test respectively(setting a seed while doing so).
+From the test set 50 samples were randomly selected.
+The output provided by the model before finetuning and the output of the model after finetuning was noted.

  **In case of Llama 2, the following prompt template is used for the chat models:**